-Women’s fiction author, Lisa Darcy, is about to release her ninth novel, Should You Keep a Secret?
+Women’s fiction author, Lisa Darcy, has just released her ninth novel, Should You Keep a Secret?
 The book poses a moral dilemma about whether or not to tell a friend something shocking about her husband.
 It also dives into the lives of three friends, three women facing different issues.
 Its emotional range will take you from laughter to tears.

 Tell us about Should You Keep a Secret?